-The Law Commission review of the DoLS was reported in Spring 2017 and suggests that the current arrangements may be replaced by Liberty Protection Safeguards, however at the time of writing this report it is unclear when the change will be required.
+The Law Commission review of the DoLS was reported in Spring 2017 and suggests that the current arrangements may be replaced by Liberty Protection Safeguards.
+It is unclear when the change will be required, however the action plan at Section 4 refers to any possible preparatory work needed.